iina/iina/README.md

 1. IINA uses [CocoaPods](https://cocoapods.org) for managing the installation of third-party libraries.
 If you don't already have it installed, here's how you can do so:

-*Note: The current stable version of CocoaPods [has an unfortunate bug](https://github.com/CocoaPods/CocoaPods/issues/7708) that prevents IINA from building, which has luckily been fixed in their master branch and set to roll out in version 1.6.
-To get access to this version, please install CocoaPods with `sudo gem install cocoapods --pre` and ignore the installation instructions below*.

 #### Using RubyGems
 ```console
 $ sudo gem install cocoapods